Miguel Socolovich: Hiroshima Toyo Carp

-New York Mets organization
+New York Mets

 On November 21, 2013, Socolovich signed a minor league contract with the New York Mets.

-St. Louis Cardinals organization
+St. Louis Cardinals

-He joined the St. Louis Cardinals organization on November 12, 2014, who optioned him to the Triple-A Memphis Redbirds of the PCL.
+Socolovich joined the St. Louis Cardinals organization on November 12, 2014, who optioned him to the Triple-A Memphis Redbirds of the PCL.
 He began the season with a 12 1/3-inning scoreless streak.
 During that streak, he walked eight, struck out nine, and allowed five hits in fourteen at bats.

 The Cardinals called Socolovich up for the first time in 2015 on April 30.
 He earned his first major league victory on May 3, 2015, after pitching a scoreless 14th inning against the Pittsburgh Pirates.
 He earned his second victory the following night, against the Chicago Cubs, who would finish two games and three games, respectively, behind first-place St. Louis in the National League Central division.
 The Cardinals optioned him back to Memphis, where he posted a 2.48 ERA and an .165 opponent average and 0.92 WHIP in 32 2/3 IP for the season, and recalled him September 2.
 At the major league level in 2015, he finished with a 1.82 ERA and 4−1 record.

 Beginning the 2016 season at Memphis, Socolovich authored an 11-inning scoreless streak over nine appearances through June 21.
 The Cardinals recalled him to St. Louis on July 19 after third baseman Jhonny Peralta went on the disabled list.
 His pitch arsenal includes a fastball, changeup, and slider.
 At Memphis, Socolovich was 2−5 with a 2.79 ERA in 35 games, inducing 40 strikeouts in 38 2/3 IP.

 Socolovich was designated for assignment on May 27, 2017.
 He was 0–1 with one save in 15 appearances, striking out 14 in 18 2/3 innings.
-He elected free agency on November 6, 2017.
+He elected free agency following the season on November 6.

 Atlanta Braves

 On January 26, 2018, Socolovich was invited to spring training with the Atlanta Braves.
-His contract was purchased by the Braves on March 30, 2018.
-He was later designated for assignment on April 2 in order to make room for Aníbal Sánchez on the active roster.
-Socolovich cleared waivers and was outrighted to the Gwinnett Stripers.
-He had his contract purchased again on April 21.
-He was outrighted to the Gwinnett Stripers for the second time on April 26.
-He was again called up the Braves on May 30, and outrighted for the third time on June 3.
-He elected free agency on October 2, 2018.
+His contract was purchased by the Braves on March 30.
+Socolovich was later designated for assignment on April 2 in order to make room for Aníbal Sánchez on the active roster.
+He cleared waivers and was sent outright to the Triple-A Gwinnett Stripers on April 5.
+Socolovich had his contract purchased again on April 21, to fill the roster spot vacated by Josh Ravin's removal from the roster.
+On April 26, he was removed from the 40-man roster and sent outright to Gwinnett for a second time.
+Socolovich was again recalled to the Braves on May 30.
+On June 3, Socolovich was removed from the 40-man roster and sent outright to Gwinnett following Luiz Gohara's activation from the bereavement list.
+In four total appearances for Atlanta on the season, he posted an 0-1 record and 10.80 ERA with four strikeouts over five innings of work.
+Socolovich elected free agency on October 2.